goto-bus-stop/recgames/readme.md

 # [recgam.es][]

+> This project is unmaintained.
+A more advanced and working recorded game database exists under the Siege Engineers umbrella, [aoc-mgz-db](https://github.com/SiegeEngineers/aoc-mgz-db).

 [recgam.es][] is a <abbr title="Free and Open Source Software">FOSS</abbr>
 Age of Empires 2 recorded games storage, indexing and search service.